 Activation of T cells typically requires more than the recognition of an antigen on the surface of a target cell by a T cell's TCR.
-Maximum T cell activation generally requires both this antigen-specific signal as well as a second, antigen-independent signal known as costimulation.
-Costimulation occurs when a costimulatory molecule on the surface of the T cell binds to its ligand on the target cell while the TCR is engaged with its antigen.
-The requirement for costimulatory signaling domains, as shown below, and therefore relied on endogenous costimulation for enhanced activity within the tumor microenvironment.
+Maximum T cell activation generally requires both this antigen-specific signal as well as a second, antigen-independent signal known as costimulation occurs when a costimulatory molecule on the surface of the T cell binds to its ligand on the target cell while the TCR is engaged with its antigen.
+The requirement for costimulation also applies to T cell therapies.
+For example, first generation CAR-T therapies did not contain any additional costimulatory signaling domains, as shown below, and therefore relied on endogenous costimulation for enhanced activity within the tumor microenvironment.
 As a result, the anti-tumor activity of these first-generation products was low.
 Subsequent generations of CAR-T therapies included one or more costimulatory domains, which have been shown to increase their anti-tumor activity.
 However, these therapies are still bound by the limitations of single-antigen targeting, including on-target, off-tumor toxicities.